emptythevoid/bashscripts/README.md

 repairpdf.sh - a script I wrote that was used to repair a large collection of PDFs that wouldn't open in most PDF viewers (file type was "data" rather than "PDF version 1.4" or whatever).
 It's a stupid fix, but it works.

 re-encode_video_piwigo.sh - Automatically re-encode all videos in current directory using handbrake to be formatted for easy playback in piwigo, per their documentation.

+switch-screens.sh - This causes the mouse to move from one screen to another instantly.
+This was intended to be used with EasyStroke to map to a button on my trackball to instantly switch mouse focus from one screen to the other.